 Conductor

-In 2009 Trinks was appointed Music Director at the Staatstheater Darmstadt, where his productions included not only his first critically acclaimed Der Ring des Nibelungen, but also Die Meistersinger von Nürnberg, Parsifal, Fidelio, Aida and the world premiere of Orff’s early work Gisei (available on DVD) in combination with De temporum fine comedia.
+Constantin Trinks studied conducting at the Conservatory of his hometown with Wolf-Dieter Hauschild and Kazushi Ono.
+He studied piano with Günter Reinhold.
+He joined the Saarländisches Staatstheater in 2002 as Kapellmeister, ascending within a few years into the position of interim Music Director (2006-2009).
+Between 2009-2012, Trinks was Music Director at the Staatstheater Darmstadt where his productions included not only his first critically acclaimed Der Ring des Nibelungen, but also Die Meistersinger von Nürnberg, Parsifal, Fidelio, Aida and the world premiere of Orff’s Gisei (available on DVD) in combination with De temporum fine comoedia.